 Although these groups share many similarities, they each have their own distinct heritage, language, cultural practices and spiritual beliefs.

 In co-operation with Indigenous organizations, the Government of Canada chose June 21, the summer solstice, for National Aboriginal Day, now known as National Indigenous Peoples Day.
 For generations, many Indigenous peoples and communities have celebrated their culture and heritage on or near this day due to the significance of the summer solstice as the longest day of the year.

-Click here to learn about National Indigenous Peoples Day and why it was created, and educational resources for children and adults.
-The Semiahmoo First Nation and City of White Rock joined together virtually to celebrate National Indigenous Peoples Day in 2020.
-Read news release.
+Learn about National Indigenous Peoples Day and why it was created, and educational resources for children and adults.